How To Use Soil Moisture Meter To Avoid Over & Under Watering

 NOTE: this chart of recommended soil moisture zones for common houseplants is made and updated by our professional plant care specialists with decades of plant care experience here in New York.

-• After you water your plant, wait for 15-20 minutes and check the soil.
+• After you water your plant, wait for 15-20minutes and check the soil.

 • Stick the meter probe in the soil as deep as possible without hitting the bottom of the pot.